-CONS 135 Adv Roof Framing & Exterior Finish 5 cr.
+CONS 135 Advanced Roof Framing & Interior Coverings 4 cr.

-This course takes an in-depth look at advanced roof framing and exterior finishes currently practiced in residential construction.
+This course takes an in-depth look at advanced roof framing and interior coverings currently practiced in residential construction.
 Students will calculate, layout and install hip and valley rafters.
 The design and installation of trusses, construction of dormers, roofs with unequal pitches, cornice design and fabrication, roof ventilation, roof flashing, and various roofing materials and their installation will also be covered.
+Interior coverings will address building insulation and energy efficiency and interior wall coverings including gypsum board installation